as2654/SlimShadey-2/README.md

 ### Shading

 - **Standard** — editable per-residue color schemes with automatic nucleotide/protein detection and a global luminance control for automatic text contrast
+- **ClustalX** — the original amino acid color-scheme provided by ClustalX's UI
 - **Frequency** — shade residues by column frequency against a tunable threshold, with optional inversion
 - **Uniqueness** — highlight residues that occur at most *n* times in a column, with optional gap shading
 - **Substitution matrix** — shade against a reference sequence or the column majority using any matrix from the built-in BLOSUM, PAM, and Gonnet families, with a continuous color gradient between perfect match and absolute mismatch